Blog

 • Any Veterans who served in or around the Korean Demilitarized Zone between the dates of September 1, 1967, and August 31, 1971.

-If you served in these areas and between these timeframes, you might be eligible for VA disability benefits right now on a presumptive basis.
+If you served in any of these locations during these times, you might be eligible for VA disability benefits on a presumptive basis.

 Linking Ischemic Heart Disease to Your Military Service

-However, even if you aren’t eligible for benefits on a presumptive basis, you might still be entitled to VA disability compensation.
-You just have to establish a direct link between your ischemic heart disease and your time in the military.
+However, even if you are not eligible for benefits on a presumptive basis, you may still be entitled to VA disability compensation.
+You will need to establish a direct link between your ischemic heart disease and your military service.

-For example, you may need to demonstrate that your heart disease symptoms are due to your military service by documenting the kind of work you carried out and the location where your work took place.
-You can support your disability claim by gathering:
+For example, you may need to demonstrate the association by documenting the work you performed and the location it occurred.
+You can further support your disability claim by providing the following:

-• Medical treatment records from during and after your time in the military.
+• Medical records from during and after your military service.

-• “Lay evidence,” such as recorded symptoms of your everyday life experiences.
+• “Lay evidence,” such as recorded symptoms and/or a narrative account of your experience(s).

-• A medical nexus letter can be provided by a licensed medical professional.
-A medical nexus letter is essentially an official opinion stating that the medical professional believes your ischemic heart disease or other conditions to be caused by your military service.
+• A medical nexus letter from a licensed medical professional.
+This is an official medical opinion stating that the provider believes your condition to have been caused by, or a result of, your military service.

 Presumptive Service Connection

-If you served in any of the above locations in the above time periods, you don’t have to gather additional evidence to establish a connection between your ischemic heart disease and Agent Orange exposure.
-Rather, with your medical diagnosis of ischemic heart disease, you will automatically qualify for a presumptive service connection.
+If you served in any of the above locations during the times specified, you do not have to gather additional evidence to establish a connection between your condition and Agent Orange exposure.
+The VA presumes you have been exposed and the resulting condition is directly related to that exposure.
+With your medical diagnosis you will automatically qualify for a presumptive service connection.

-Should you qualify for this presumptive service connection, you, your spouse, any dependent children, and any dependent parents may be eligible for VA survivors’ benefits, as well.
+If you qualify for presumptive service connection, you, your spouse, any dependent children, and/or dependent parents may be eligible for VA survivors’ benefits.

 VA Disability Ratings for Ischemic Heart Disease From Agent Orange

-According to the VA’s Schedule of Ratings, ischemic heart disease is rated under Diagnostic Code 7005 in the same section as other cardiovascular system diseases and conditions.
-Depending on the symptoms you experience, you may be assigned a disability rating anywhere from 10% to 100%.
+According to the VA’s Schedule of Ratings, ischemic heart disease is rated under Diagnostic Code 7005, the section for cardiovascular system diseases and conditions.
+Depending on your symptoms, you may be assigned a disability rating between 10% and 100%.

 • 10% rating: Assigned to Veterans with a heart workload of more than 7 METs but less than 11 METs.
 Associated with symptoms like fatigue, angina, dizziness, syncope, dyspnea, etc.

 • 30% rating: Assigned to Veterans with a heart workload of more than 5 METs but less than 8 METs.
-Associated with the above symptoms as well as evidence of cardiac hypertrophy/dye location on electrocardiogram, x-ray, or echocardiogram.
+Associated with the above symptoms, and additionally, evidence of cardiac hypertrophy/dye location on electrocardiogram, x-ray, or echocardiogram.

-• 100% rating: Assigned to Veterans with chronic congestive heart failure.
-Also assigned to Veterans with a heart workload of 3 METs or less.
-Associated with the above symptoms.
+• 100% rating: Assigned to Veterans with a heart workload of 3 METs or less; and/or Veterans with chronic congestive heart failure.
+Associated with above symptoms.

 Temporary 100% Disability Rating

-Depending on the symptoms a Veteran experiences, they may need to undergo heart surgery to alleviate or minimize their ischemic heart disease symptoms.
-In the aftermath of heart surgery, a Veteran may receive a temporary 100% disability rating during recovery.
+Depending on a Veteran’s condition, s/he may need heart surgery to alleviate or minimize their ischemic heart disease symptoms.
+After heart surgery, a Veteran may receive a temporary 100% disability rating during recovery.

-The below surgeries qualify for the temporary 100% disability rating:
+The below surgeries qualify for a temporary 100% disability rating:

 • Heart transplants